andn123/2800-202610-BBY01/README.md

 ## Project Description
 VanCooler is a web app that helps people find places and social activities based on their preference for sunny, shaded, or indoor environments, helping them stay cool, comfortable and active in hot weather.

+## Core Features
+- **Create and View Posts**: Users can create posts about locations and explore posts made by others on the map or the posts page.
+- **Interactive Map**: A map that shows parks, trees, posts, and events.
+- **AI Assistant**: A built‑in chatbot that helps users choose activities and provides additional information about locations or events.
+- **Weather Integration**: Current weather conditions are displayed to help users plan outdoor activities.
+- **Local Events**: Users can browse Vancouver events to find social activities.

 ## Technologies Used

 - **Frontend**: HTML, CSS, Bootstrap, JavaScript, EJS